augustocolombelli/k8s-liquibase-mongodb/README.md

 There are more than one approaches that can be used to sync the Liquibase with the current status of the database.
 This article explain more about each approach [Adding Liquibase to an Existing Project | Start Using Liquibase](https://www.liquibase.com/blog/adding-liquibase-on-an-existing-project).
 Below are more details using the command sync approach.

-- Download the Liquibase (only files): https://www.liquibase.org/DOWNLOAD
+## Download and install the Liquibase
-- Add the libs in the lib folder.
-(See the libs attached on this repo)
+The first step is to download and install the Liquibase.
+The Liquibase can be downloaded in the url [Download Liquibase | Liquibase.com](https://www.liquibase.org/DOWNLOAD).
+After installed, check if Liquibase is available with command `liquibase -version` .

+## Add libs to Liquibase
+The next step is to add the libs used by Liquibase to synchronize with Mongo DB.
+This libs are available in the zip file on this project and needs to be in the lib folder `/usr/local/opt/liquibase/lib`.
+With this step, Liquibase is ready to run the `liquibase changelog-sync`.
 ![image](https://github.com/augustocolombelli/k8s-liquibase-mongodb/assets/20463205/7f9847c7-8c3a-4f62-aa5f-a33b0152cbf9)